2025-2026 Course Catalog – Science: Life Science Emphasis

 * Ball State University offers 3 college credit hours to students in NREM 101 to students who complete this course.
 Refer to the Dual Credit section for details on enrollment and fees.

-Science: Earth and Space Science Emphasis ►
+Science: Engineering Emphasis ►

 https://academy.bsu.edu/catalog/science-life-science/